Dave Raymond: College sports announcer

-Raymond called four seasons of Stanford University women's basketball (1998–2001)as well as two seasons (1995-96) with Stanford women’s volleyball.
+Raymond called four seasons of Stanford University women's basketball (1998–2001) as well as two seasons (1995–96) with Stanford women’s volleyball.
 He also spent parts of four years providing television and radio play-by-play for several Drake University football and men's basketball games as well as radio for women's basketball games (2002–2005).

 After the 2011 baseball season, Raymond broadcast several sports on ESPN's newly launched Longhorn Network in Austin, Texas.
 He handled play-by-play for University of Texas men's and women's basketball games, as well as UT baseball (fall) and softball (fall/spring).
 Raymond teamed with Bruce Bowen on men's basketball broadcasts, and worked with Debbie Antonelli and Fran Harris during women's basketball games.
 For softball games, he partnered with Cat Osterman, Amanda Scarborough, or Megan Willis.
 His baseball partner was Greg Swindell in the fall.

 Beginning in 2012, Raymond worked college basketball and football games for ESPN3, primarily covering SMU men's basketball with analyst Stephen Howard.

 In 2022, Raymond called Stanford football games on KTCT.

 Personal life

 A native of Gering, Nebraska, Raymond served as Senior Class President at Stanford University while competing for the varsity track and field team.
 He earned distinction as a Scholar Athlete.

+Raymond met his wife, Tish, after college.
+They have three children.